-At first glance you might think you were looking at a mouse.
+At first glance, you might think you were looking at a mouse.
 But in fact, this tiny insect-eater disguised as a rodent is more closely related to its mighty namesake: the elephants!
-The Elephant shrew (also known as sengis) are only found in Africa.
-The 20 known species are found primarily in Southern and Western Africa.
+The Elephant shrew (also known as sengis) is only found in Africa.
+The 20 known species are found primarily in Southern Africa, Eastern Africa and Western Africa.
 Let’s take a closer look at the amazing elephant shrews!

-For many decades it was thought there were 19 species of elephant shrews, but just last year (2020) the Somali sengi (Elephantulus revoilii) was rediscovered in Somalia after a 50-year absence of scientific sightings.
+For many decades it was thought there were 19 species of elephant shrews, but just last year (2020) the Somali sengi (Elephantulus revoilii) was rediscovered in the Horn of Africa, Somalia, after a 50-year absence of scientific sightings.
 Thanks to this new research, the understanding of the species continues to increase.

 Are Elephant Shrews Elephants, Shrews, Or None of the Above?

 But, elephants shrews are obviously not elephants either (surprise, surprise).
-The elephant shrew got its name due to their flexible snout, which resembles the trunk of an elephant, which is used to find prey including worms, spiders, and insects.
-Watch the video below to see the elephant shrew’s snout in action! (we filmed these pair in South Africa)
+The elephant shrew got its name due to its flexible snout, which resembles the trunk-like nose of an elephant, which is used to find prey including worms, spiders, and insects.
+Watch the video below to see the elephant shrew’s long snout in action! (we filmed these pair in South Africa)

 So What are Sengis?